Mube01/4k-labs-vue/readme.md

     [ ] add content for the static pages\
     [x] use google oauth\
     ------------------------------------------------------\
-    [ ] remove image reloading in every request
+    [x] remove image reloading in every request
-    [ ] less api requres
+    [ ] less api requests
-    [ ] les validation from the backend
+    [ ] for updating task progress first update the ui and validate at the backend later [ ] page responsivness
-    [ ] update task first and validate at the backend second [ ] page resonsiveness
+    [ ] remove the video from the front page